prusa3d/Prusa-Connect-SDK-Printer/README.rst

     * **State change** - indicating that the printer state has changed.
 This are sent by `Printer.set_state` method.
     * **FILE INFO** events which are created by `FileSystem` object.
-    * Alternatively you can inform Connect about other events like (un)mounting storage.
+    * Alternatively you can inform Connect about other events like attaching/detaching of storage.
       You can do this by calling `Printer.event_cb`.

 Examples for these groups follow below.